 It is time to make all officers of First Magnus Financial, Great Southwest Mortgage and Charter Funding accountable.

 Please sign-up and forward to anyone you know who may be involved.“

-Earlier this month First Magnus Financial closed its doors, and last week the company announced that paychecks had been delayed because its accounts were frozen by investors that provided capital to be lender to make loans.
+Earlier this month, First Magnus Financial closed its doors, and last week the company announced that paychecks had been delayed because its accounts were frozen by investors that provided capital to the lender to make loans.

 Now employee paychecks are past due, despite the fact that the company created an assistance fund of more than $1 million to clear up the situation.